WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_3.md

 For the thing that I fear comes upon me, and what I dread befalls me.

 ###### 26
-I am not at ease, nor am I quiet; I have no rest, but trouble comes." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I am not at ease, nor am I quiet; I have no rest, but trouble comes."

 ***